-Immunizations are provided free for all children, from birth through 18 years.
+Immunizations are provided at no cost to children, from birth through 18 years of age to those who meet eligibility requirements.
 Before any child may enter daycare or attend school, they must be current on their vaccines.
 Proof of vaccinations are required.
 Immunizations can protect your child, family, friends and their families and the community.

 For an interactive childhood immunization schedule tool for children 6 years of age and younger visit the Center for Disease Control and Prevention (CDC).

 Vaccines for children at the Florida Department of Health in Sumter County

 Hib (Haemophilus Influenzae tybe b)

 Influenza LIVE Intranasal

 The following vaccine is available for uninsured adult clients, age 19 years or older at no charge:

 See The Advisory Committee on Immunization Practices (ACIP) recommendations for high risk criteria at:

 Pneumococcal Vaccination Recommendations for Children and Adults by Age and/or Risk Factor

 religious conflict exists.
 Exemptions for personal or philosophical reasons are not permitted under Florida law.